Startup Acquisition: How to Get Your Startup AcquiredStartup Law ResourcesVenture Capital, Financing

 Technological integration of your product or service can really boost the chances of acquisition.
-For example, well-developed app or system that efficiently moves your product or service into your customer’s hands can quickly make you visible to bigger companies looking to expand.
+For example, a well-developed app or system that efficiently moves your product or service into your customer’s hands can quickly make you visible to bigger companies looking to expand.

 Companies with a clean history will have a much better chance of being acquired.
-A recent CEO looking for financing on Shark Tank was was rejected once the sharks discovered that the company had lost $14 million earlier and had been operating for 10 years without showing a profit.
+A recent CEO looking for financing on Shark Tank was rejected once the sharks discovered that the company had lost $14 million earlier and had been operating for 10 years without showing a profit.

 Finally, position yourself so that you can show how a potential deal will add value to both you and your acquirer.
-The key is to show the potential acquirer that their purchase will push them towards profitability, while making certain that your efforts and hard work are also rewarded.
+The key is to show the potential acquirer that their purchase will push them towards profitability while making certain that your efforts and hard work are also rewarded.

 Talk to a Lawyer

 If you need help in negotiating a buyout, feel free to post about your legal needs on UpCounsel's marketplace.
-UpCounsel screens out 95% of lawyers to provide only the best attorneys from top law schools like Harvard Law School or Yale Law School, with an average of 14 years of experience providing legal services to companies such as Menlo Ventures, Airbnb and Google.
+UpCounsel screens out 95% of lawyers to provide only the best attorneys from top law schools like Harvard Law School or Yale Law School, with an average of 14 years of experience providing legal services to companies such as Menlo Ventures, Airbnb, and Google.